 APPELLATE ADVOCACY PROGRAM

-Welcome to Vermont Law School’s Appellate Advocacy Page.
-For those of you not familiar with Appellate Advocacy, it is a course that students take in the summer and fall of their second year.
+Welcome to Vermont Law School’s Appellate Advocacy page.
+For those of you not familiar with Appellate Advocacy, it is a course that students take in the summer or fall of their second year.
 Students learn advanced legal writing and appellate advocacy skills.
-They ultimately write a brief and argue cases before a panel of judges each July and November.
-The cases change from year to year because they are based upon real cases pending before the United States Supreme Court.
+They ultimately write a brief and argue a case before a panel of judges each July and November.
+The cases change from year to year because they are based on real cases pending before the United States Supreme Court.

 We created this page to make the Appellate Advocacy experience for our students and judges easier.
-To the left you will find links to the dockets, instructional pages for the students and judges, directions to VLS, CLE information and also the bailiff schedule and instructions.
-Listed at left are the links for Judges to sign up, an informational page for judges and a link for Appellate Students to submit their briefs through.
+To the left you will find links to the dockets and instructional pages for students and judges.
+Listed at left is a link for judges to sign up and access case information and a link for students to submit briefs.

 SUMMER 2020 CASE AND DATES

 Case Dates: 7/22, 7/23, 7/24, 7/25

 Notice to Students: Students must, as always, adhere to the honor code.
 You may not review any briefs filed with the Supreme Court or any lower court pertaining to the four Appellate Advocacy cases, including earlier cases in the procedural history.